Chinese New Year (Lunar New Year) 2026: Calendar & Horoscope

-Chinese New Year 2024 falls on Saturday, February 10th, 2024, starting a year of the Wood Dragon.
-As a public holiday, Chinese people will get 8 days off from work from February 10th to February 17th in 2024.
+Chinese New Year 2026 falls on Tuesday, February 17th, starting a year of the Fire Horse.
+As a public holiday, Chinese people will get 8 days off from work from February 15th to February 22nd in 2026.

-What is the Chinese New Year 2024 Animal? — Wood Dragon
+What is the Chinese New Year 2026 Animal? — Fire Horse

 Chinese zodiac yearsThe Chinese zodiac gives each year an animal sign.

-Recent/upcoming years of the Dragon are 2024, 2012, 2000, and 1988.
-If you were born in one of the above years, then you are a Dragon.
-You will experience your zodiac birth sign year (benmingnian) in 2024, which is considered bad luck.
-Read more on How to Make Good Luck in Your Zodiac Year (Benmingnian) Easily.
+Recent/upcoming years of the Horse are 2026, 2014, 2002, and 1990.
+If you were born in one of the above years, then you are a Horse.
+You will experience your zodiac birth sign year (benmingnian) in 2026, which is considered bad luck.

 The 12 animals of the Chinese zodiac are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

-You can use our free Chinese zodiac sign calculator tool below to find your zodiac animal sign and check your horoscope in 2024 on our page Year of the Dragon 2024: Meaning, Predictions for 12 Zodiac signs
+You can use our free Chinese zodiac sign calculator tool below to find your zodiac animal sign and check your horoscope in 2026 on our page Year of the Horse 2026: Meaning, Predictions for 12 Zodiac signs

-Things to do on Chinese New Year' Eve and New Year's Day to Get the Year-long Good Luck
+Things to do on Chinese New Year's Eve and New Year's Day to Get the Year-long Good Luck

 Chinese people believe that what you do at the beginning of a new year will affect your luck in the coming year.
-Staying up on Chinese New Year's eve (February 9th, 2024) and saying good words to your family/friends like Happy New Year after the clock strikes 12 will certainly bring good luck.
+Staying up on Chinese New Year's Eve (February 16th, 2026) and saying good words to your family/friends like Happy New Year after the clock strikes 12 will certainly bring good luck.

 Giving out red packets to kids and elders will help cast away the bad luck (demon Nian) and bring good luck in.